 Stormwater runoff is generated from rain that flows over land or impervious surfaces, such as paved streets, parking lots, and building rooftops, and does not soak into the ground.
 The runoff picks up pollutants like trash, chemicals, oils, dirt, and sediment that can harm our rivers, streams, lakes, and coastal waters.
-To protect these resources, communities, construction companies, industries, and others, use stormwater controls, known as best management practices (BMPs).
+To protect these resources, communities, construction companies, industries, and others use stormwater controls, known as best management practices (BMPs).
 These BMPs filter out pollutants and/or prevent pollution by controlling pollutants at their source.

 The State and Local National Pollutant Discharge Elimination System (NPDES) stormwater programs regulate stormwater discharges through municipal separate storm sewer systems (MS4s).
 Depending on population size, operators of the MS4s are required to obtain an NPDES permit before they can discharge stormwater.
-This permitting mechanism is designed to prevent stormwater runoff from washing harmful pollutants into local surface waters (www.EPA.gov/ npdes/npdes-stormwater-program).
+This permitting mechanism is designed to prevent stormwater runoff from washing harmful pollutants into local surface waters (www.EPA.gov/npdes/npdes-stormwater-program).

 Stormwater Management Programs (SWMP) have been adopted by each municipality in Chatham County as a requirement of the NPDES administered by the GA DNR.
-Pooler is considered a Medium Phase I MS4 Permittee.
-The City's management plan includes routine water quality sampling and testing; calculation of pollutant loads; identification and elimination of illicit discharges; training, preparation of annual reports to the Georgia EPD; and education and public awareness programs.
+The County and Savannah are both considered Medium Phase I MS4 Permittees.
+The jurisdictions' management plans include routine water quality sampling and testing; calculation of pollutant loads; identification and elimination of illicit discharges; training, preparation of annual reports to GA EPD; and education and public awareness programs.